 About Puerto Rico Bio Bay Tours

-Puerto Rico Bio Bay Tours LLC. owners and founders are a husband and wife team that for the last 20 years have worked together pushing daily to bring a professional, quality standard to our guests & clients, working toward our goal of a “Fun, Safe, Memorable Experience every time!”
+Puerto Rico Bio Bay Tours LLC. owners and founders are a husband and wife team that for the last 20 years have worked together pushing daily to bring a professional, quality standard to our guests and clients, working toward our goal of a “Fun, Safe, and Memorable Experience every time!”
 Pushing to become known for our concern for the environment and implementation of laws that will help protect it.

-Puerto Rico Bio Bay Tours LLC. is passionate about the Outdoors, Nature, Flora, Fauna, History, Culture and the Wild Areas that allow us the opportunity as Interpretive Guides to teach and share the secrets that are held within these delicate wonders of Nature!
+Puerto Rico Bio Bay Tours LLC. is passionate about the outdoors, nature, flora, fauna, history, culture, and the wild areas that allow us the opportunity as interpretive guides to teach and share the secrets that are held within these delicate wonders of nature!

-We hope to spark your interest in Leave No Trace and the Outdoor Ethics that will expand your knowledge allowing you to understand that it does take responsible acts and planning to keep our natural wonders pristine and intact for many others to enjoy and generations upon generations to experience!
+We hope to spark your interest in Leave No Trace and the outdoor ethics that will expand your knowledge allowing you to understand that it does take responsible acts and planning to keep our natural wonders pristine and intact for many others to enjoy and generations upon generations to experience!

 Become Involved – Become a Member – Volunteer

-Knowing the Leave No Trace Seven Principals:
+The Leave No Trace Seven Principles:

 Plan Ahead and Prepare: